 August 12, 1994-April 2, 1995 - Strike concerning the salary cap.
 Lasts 232 days, 938 games missed including the entire 1994 playoff and World Series schedule.

 August 30, 2002 - Hours before a strike deadline set by the players, negotiators reach an agreement.
-Settlement was ratified by Owners 29-1, with New York Yankees being the only opposed to it.
-The deal marks the first time in the last 30 years that a collective bargaining agreement between players and owners was reached without a work stoppage.
+The settlement is ratified by owners 29-1, with only the New York Yankees opposed to it.
+The deal marks the first time in the last 30 years that a CBA between MLB players and owners was reached without a work stoppage.